 Until the 18th Amendment in 2010, the provincial government had minimal share in the project; it was only supposed to be paid rent and five per cent royalty.
 However, after the 18th Amendment, the federal government is legally bound to pay the Balochistan government a 37 per cent share in the profit.

 Baloch petitioned the Balochistan High Court after the federal government leased out the mega project to a Chinese company for a five-year period on October 17, 2017.
-His petition argues that after the promulgation of 18th Constitutional amendment the right to the exploration of precious metals rests with the provinces.
+His petition argues that after the promulgation of 18th Constitutional amendment the right to exploration of the precious metals rests with the provinces.

 The judgment in the case was reserved in 2019 but it has yet to see the light of day because the petitioner, Sana Baloch, reportedly stopped pursuing the case.
-Credible sources at the MRDL told this scribe that his brother Samiullah Baloch was given the contract of the Juzzak Airport in Chaghi. “which is why he [Sana Baloch] distanced himself from this case.”
+Credible sources at the MRDL told this scribe that his brother Samiullah Baloch was given the contract of the Juzzak Airport in Chaghi, which is why, he [Sana Baloch] distanced himself from this case.

-But Sana Baloch, while talking to this correspondent, refutes all these allegations, saying, “my brother Sami Baloch is dealing in construction contracts for several decades.”
+But Sana Baloch, while talking to this correspondent, refutes all these allegations, saying, “my brother Sami Baloch is dealing in construction contracts for the several decades.”
 He claims that his nephew, not his brother, won the Rs.
 130 million Juzzuk Airport bid following a tough and competitive selection criterion.

 Several NAB officials in Quetta, Karachi, and Islamabad, in separate conversations with this correspondent, make troubling allegations about what transpires behind the opaque Saindak.
-Besides under-invoicing of material transported on trailers to Karachi port and onward to China, there are also claims of over mining, possibly with an eye to the fluctuating prices of copper in the international market.
+Besides under-invoicing of material transported on trailers to Karachi port and onward to China, there are also claims of overmining, possibly with an eye to the fluctuating prices of copper in the international market.

 A NAB official in Quetta has an interesting story to tell.
 “In the past, we stopped trucks that we found were carrying more blocks than the figure recorded,” recalls a NAB official in Quetta.
 “But after a few days, we had to let them go because of pressure from the top — from the Chinese ambassador, and then from China itself.
 Otherwise, they warned that their company running the project would get a bad name in the media.
 The Frontier Corps was also pressuring us.
 So, we let the trucks go.”